swarnendubiswas/dotemacs/README.md

 I use GNU Emacs as my primary editor on a GNU/Linux platform.
 This repository lists my preferred customizations.
 The setup should work on a GNU/Linux platform.

-Most of the included customizations are from the Internet.
+Most of the included customizations are from the internet.
 Suggestions and pull requests are welcome.

 ## Installation